prominence-eosc/docs/containers.md

 Container registries other than Docker Hub may also work provided authentication is not required.

-**Note**: The udocker container runtime must be used for images from Google Container Registry.
+**Note**: The udocker container runtime must be used for images from Google Container Registry due to [this](https://github.com/sylabs/singularity/issues/1158) Singularity issue.
 {: .notice--warning}

 Note that if a Docker tarball (with a filename ending in ".tar") is specified udocker will automatically be selected as the container runtime, and if a Singularity image is specified (with a filename ending in ".simg") Singularity will automatically be selected.